AmmarElsherif2021/DRCDV/README.md

 **_Return_**:

-The function sends a POST request to the backend API with the login credentials.
+The function sends a POST request to the server API with the login credentials.
 If the request is successful, it *return*s the user's login response.
 Otherwise, it throws an error.

 ### `getUserInfo`